besi4lukas/afrofy/README.md

 # afrofy

-A web application to search for your Afrobeat songs
+A web application to search for Afrobeat songs